Three Steps For End Of Life Financial Planning

 This week’s article is very personal for me, because I recently had a death in my family.
 In addition to the grief and anguish, my family is grappling with a number of issues regarding final arrangements.
 Let me share three steps to help your loved ones in a time of grief.

 1.)
 Make sure your wishes regarding your final arrangements have been clearly conveyed.
 If you want to be cremated and your ashes scattered in a favorite location, let someone know.
-If you want to be buried close to a loved one, make sure that is no doubt about your wishes.
+If you want to be buried close to a loved one, make sure there is no doubt about your wishes.
 Ideally, put them in writing and share them with one or more close family members.
 Update the information if your wishes change.

 2.)
 Ensure that your possessions end up where you wanted them.
 If your investments are complex, you should have a will and an estate plan.
 If they are not complex, it would still be a good idea to have a will.
 Also ensure your beneficiary selections are up to date.